lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Lutemakers Stephen Barber and Sandi Harris make a range of instruments of the lute family, including renaissance lutes and baroque lutes, along with archlutes, theorbos, and chitarroni, as well as wire-strung instruments including citterns, bandoras and orpharions.

-We also specialise in building baroque guitars, renaissance guitars, and vihuelas of all types, including fluted-back vihuelas which we were the first modern luthiers to reconstruct and revive.
+We also specialise in building baroque guitars, renaissance guitars, and vihuelas of all types, including fluted-back vihuelas and guitars which we were the first modern luthiers to reconstruct and revive.

 Above: Sandi working on a version of the 1641 René Voboam guitar; in these images, the fingerboard has not yet been fitted, neither has the distinctive bone & ebony 'chevron' decoration around the soundboard edges and along the edges of the neck.
 The deep, delicate and complicated parchment rosette (made by Sandi) can be seen, as can the pegbox (constructed from no less than 232 individual pieces, in this decorated version of the guitar compared with the 3 pieces: core, front veneer and rear veneer that the basic version of the guitar has).
 This version of the guitar has ebony side ribs and a 5-rib yew back.